UNCW-Robotics-Foundation/UNCW-G1-Humanoid-Robot/README.md

 See Real Nav2 Stack branch for full nav2 usage and instructions to run on the G1

+NOTE: Different branch needed due to differences in nav2 lowstate controller vs current lowstate controller and the fast_lio setup

 ## TODO

 ### Nav2 Stack: